 1996: Certified NVC trainer Jean Morrison moved from Sonoma County and began presenting NVC trainings in Santa Cruz and surrounding areas.

 2002: Christine King joined with Jean to found Compassionate Communication Santa Cruz (CCSC).
 Jean, Christine, and Seth Burton collaborated in sharing NVC in the community, getting a website up and running, and a growing schedule of classes and workshops.

 2004: Ccommunity members Rick and Aviva Longinotti, joined with the other trainers, Jean Morrison & Christine King, to transform CCSC into a new non-profit: Nonviolent Communication Santa Cruz (NVCSC).

 2009: Celebrated our five year anniversary with Funabunda!

 Our trainings have now served over 10,000 individuals and hundreds of organizations, schools, businesses, and churches in Santa Cruz, Monterey, and in the greater Bay Area.
-We now have a physical location: The Center for Transformative Communication, upstairs from Quaker Meeting House, 225 Rooney Street.
+We are located at The Center for Transformative Communication, upstairs from Quaker Meeting House, 225 Rooney Street.

 Periodically someone asks how they might become a Certified Trainer in NVC.
 Ultimately, to become certified, you will be need to communicate with the Center for Nonviolent Communication (CNVC).
 They are tasked with the job of assessing training candidates in a process that can take several years to complete.